 Iceland is highly geographically active with many volcanoes.
-The most famous (or infamous) eruption which many people will remember was in April 2010 when a volcano in Eyjafjallajökull in the south of Iceland erupted since 1821.
+The most famous (or infamous) eruption which many people will remember was in April 2010 when a volcano in Eyjafjallajökull (try pronouncing that!) in the south of Iceland erupted since 1821.
 That eruption caused chaos to air travel across Europe for days.
 With many volcanoes still active, Iceland have many pools / lagoons fed by natural hot springs.
 The Secret Lagoon, also known now as “Gamla Laugin” is one of them.

 The Secret Lagoon is located near the geothermal area Flúðir .
 It was built in 1891 as Iceland’s first swimming pool.
 Swimming lessons were offered from 1909 onward until 1947 when newer and more modern swimming pools were being constructed.
 Slowly, the Gamla Laugin was forgotten and become in disuse.

 It was abandoned thereafter until its present owner renovated the place in 2005 for his own private use.
 He and his friends kept the place a secret for many years until it opened in mid-2014.
 That’s how the name Secret Lagoon came about.

 It was Christmas Day when we visited the first time so the place was busy.
 The Gamla Laugin is much smaller in size when compared to the more popular and famous Blue Lagoon.
 However, because it has not been wildly advertised, the crowd was manageable and the lagoon could fit everyone of us from the tour bus and existing guests comfortably.

 Although it does not have services like mud face mask, massage or even a proper restaurant, the Secret Lagoon made up for these with a more intimidate and natural setting.
 There is a small cafe selling drinks and snacks but no food is on sale though.